LisgarComputingClub/Online-Judge/README.md

 ### How it Works

 The general idea behind it is as follows: MongoDB on top of Node.js/express with Bootstrap to provide a responsive, fast, and beautiful judge.
 Users will be able to log in, and solve problems uploaded by administrators.
 Checking will be done server side, likely in C++.

+The installation script runs the command located [here](https://gist.github.com/Porso7/1dea6140143961a3c762) to install the judge dependencies.